DorianGrayPicture/DorianGrayPicture/README.md

-I like programming and data analysis
+I like programming and data analysis even though I suck at this